itsyugam/GENERAL-STORE/README.md

 **Description:-**

--> A CUI based program for a "General Store".
+* A CLI based program for a "General Store".

--> Perform various task like:
+* Perform various task like:

- Billing,
+  * Billing

-store all the information of stock,
+  * store all the information of stock

-also you can change details of stock manually, etc.
+  * also you can change details of stock manually and many more.

-->Interface:
+* Interface:

 **Main Menu**